 CHISQ.TEST

-The CHISQ.TEST function is used to calculate the significance of the chi-squared statistic.
-This is commonly used in statistical analysis to determine the probability that the observed data fits a specified distribution.
+The CHISQ.TEST function calculates the significance of the chi-squared statistic.
+It is used in statistical analysis to determine the probability that the observed data fits a specified distribution.

 Syntax 🔗